 Figure 7.3 – Output of FileUpload application with synchronization using Mutex

-If we go to the debug folder we can see 5 files are created and content of the file would be the string that we passed.
+If we go to the debug folder, we can see 5 files are created as shown in Figure 7.4 and content of the file would be the string that we passed.

 Figure 7.4 – Files created in debug folder

 We can clearly see that there is no loss of data i.e. each file has 10 copies of the string that we passed and there is no run time exception.
-To see the benfit of Mutex let’s remove the mutex and run the applciation, our WriteTextAsync will look like below
+To see the benefit of Mutex let’s remove the mutex and run the application, our WriteTextAsync will look like below

 private async Task WriteTextAsync(string fileName)